tarowatanabe/cicada/README.rst

   Model1/HMM/Model4 by symmetized learning [22]_ or
   symmetric posterior constrained learning [23]_ with smoothing via variational Bayes or via L0 prior.
+- Word clustering tool is also included to support word alignment learning + translation [20]_.

-  Final combined alignment can be generated either by heuristic (AKA grow-diag-final-and etc.) or by ITG or max-matching from posterior probabilities.
+- Final combined alignment can be generated either by heuristic (AKA grow-diag-final-and etc.) or by ITG or max-matching from posterior probabilities.
   Also, lexicon model can be discriminatively trained [28]_.